Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Introduction

-Bilevel optimization, also known as the Stackelberg leader-follower game~\cite{von1952theory}, represents a situation involving two players.
-The choice of each player influences the other's outcome, in addition to her own.
-One player, the \textit{leader}, knows the objective function of the other, the \textit{follower}.
-The leader therefore can perfectly predict the follower's choice, and she will consider that when optimizing her own objective.
-The follower, on the other hand, only has knowledge of her own objective, and must consider that objective as restricted by the leader's choice.
-Bilevel optimization is in this sense equivalent to a non-cooperative two-person game~\cite{bard2013practical}.
+Bilevel optimization, also known as the Stackelberg leader-follower model, involves two players whose choices impact each other's outcomes.
+One player, the \textit{leader}, possesses knowledge of the other player's objective function, enabling her to predict the follower's choice accurately.
+Consequently, the leader optimizes her own objective while factoring in the follower's expected response.
+In contrast, the \textit{follower} is only aware of her own objective and must consider how it is influenced by the leader's decisions \citep{stackelberg1952theory}.